hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Create CredentialRequest from CredentialOffer **Holder**

-2. Because this credential Offer was created with the `automaticIssuance` true, as soon as the `PrismAgent` receives this `credentialRequest` it will respond with the `IssuedCredential` message and send this back to the holder.
+2. Because this credential Offer was created with the `automaticIssuance` true, as soon as the `CloudAgent` receives this `credentialRequest` it will respond with the `IssuedCredential` message and send this back to the holder.

 :::info